 3. Google Ads

-- SEMrush is all-in-one marketing toolkit where you can use it to optimize and improve your strategy.
+- SEMrush is an all-in-one marketing toolkit where you can use to optimize and improve your strategy.

 - Revealbot is a powerful automation tool for managing ads.

-- Instaon will automate everything from ad creation to optimization as well as help you reach your goals better than anyone.
+- Instaon will automate everything from ad creation to optimization and help you reach your goals better than anyone.